SinTan1729/chhoto-url/README.md

 # What is it?
 A simple selfhosted URL shortener with no unnecessary features.

-If you feel
+Don't worry if you see no activity for a long time.
+I consider this project to be complete, not dead.
+I'm unlikely to add any new features, but I will try and fix every bug you report.

-like a feature is missing, please let me know by creating an issue using the "feature request" template.
+If you feel like a feature is missing, please let me know by creating an issue using the "feature request" template.

 ## But why another URL shortener?
 I've looked at a couple popular URL shorteners, however they either have